John Michelosen: Pittsburgh Steelers

-In 1948 Michelosen became the youngest head coach of any National Football League (NFL) team in the league's "modern era" (loosely defined as since 1946) when he took command of the Steelers.
-At the age of 32 years and two months he remained the youngest head coach in NFL history until 1962 when Harland Svare beat him out by four months in mid-season.
+In 1948, Michelosen became the youngest head coach of any National Football League (NFL) team in the league's "modern era" (loosely defined as since 1946) when he took command of the Steelers.
+At the age of 32 years and two months, he remained the youngest head coach in NFL history until 1962 when Harland Svare beat him out by four months in mid-season.
 Michelosen held on to the distinction of being the youngest coach ever to start an NFL season until the Oakland Raiders hired Lane Kiffin in 2007.

-Under Michelson's leadership, the Steelers continued to run the Sutherland style Single Wing Offense.
+Under Michelosen's leadership, the Steelers continued to run the Sutherland style Single Wing Offense.
 They were the last NFL team to discontinue the scheme as a primary offense.

 Michelosen's tenure as Steelers head coach lasted until 1951 and he compiled a 20–26–2 record.
 In 1949 Michelosen guided the Steelers to a second-place finish in the NFL's Eastern Division.
 At the time only division champions qualified for post-season play.